-Your search for the ultimate run-through of the web design best practices is over.
+Your search for the ultimate guide on web design best practices is over.

-If you’re looking to learn more about web design, and particularly about the best practices of good web design, you’re in the right place.
+If you’re looking to learn more about web design, and specifically about the best practices of good web design, you’re in the right place.

 We’ve shortlisted the 15 most important web design practices that are sure to boost your overall user experience big time.

-Start an upward conversion trend with our top picks for the best practices for web design.
+Set your conversions on an upward trend with our top picks for the best practices for web design.

 1. Simple and easy website navigation